And when he had opened the seventh seal, there was silence in heaven about the space of half an hour. – Revlation 8:1.

 In this future event that takes place during the end times the seven trumpets given to the angels who stand before The Lord each bring forth devastating judgments to the people on Earth.
 The trumpets, along with the vial judgments that follow, are the true outpouring of God’s wrath.
 The Earth itself will be damaged and poisoned, millions upon millions suffer and perish.
 The trumpets will be discussed in much more detailed in later installments of this series, but the point to understand is that just as it was in the days of Noah, and as it was at the battle of Jericho, the silence of God comes before He is preparing to unleash His wrath.

-Is The Silence Really For A Half Hour?
+Is The Silence In Heaven Really For A Half Hour?

 Pray For God To Not Be Silent